rajeshm7910/apigee-anthos-samples/apigee-poc-anthos-bm-gcp-terraform/README.md

 - A [Service Account](https://cloud.google.com/iam/docs/creating-managing-service-accounts) in the project that satisfies **one** of the following requirements and its **[key file downloaded](docs/create_sa_key.md)** to the workstation:
   - The Service Account has `Owner` permissions
   - The Service Account has both `Editor` and `Project IAM Admin` permissions
-- Organizational Policy Constraints :
+- Organizational Policy Constraints - Follwowing list of Policy needs to be enabled for the organizations.
+If these are not enabled at Organizations, please consider them for the project.

 |  Policy Name                                 | Constraint Name                                   | Effective Polciy |
 |  ------------------------------------------- | ------------------------------------------------- | ---------------- |